sharmaeklavya2/blog-source/content/posts/juggling-theory-orig.md

 **Assumption**: *a hand can only hold 1 object at a time.*
 This restriction is called *non-multiplexing*.
-(Most non-jugglers assume that non-multiplexing is mandatory for juggling, but that's not always true.)
+(Most non-jugglers assume that non-multiplexing is mandatory for juggling, but that's not always true.
+We will, however, enforce non-multiplexing in our model for simplicity.)

 If all the other features (ticks per second, dwell, hand position) are fixed, then a juggling pattern can be uniquely determined by specifying two things for each throw: